 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 The standard also adds guidance on the classification and measurement of financial liabilities.
 The Trust intends to adopt IFRS 9 for the annual period beginning on January 1, 2018.
-The Trust does not expect the standard to have a material impact on the financial statements of the Trust.
+Based on its preliminary assessment of the standard, the Trust does not expect the standard to have a material impact on the financial statements of the Trust.